 See Also: (1)Dukey.
 (2)Belly’s Phone.

 Dundas, Craig – The DJ.
 The big man.
 The Bajan Baggio.
 The Carribean Curly Toe.
 Amassed 502 games and 107 goals for the club in 3 spells at the last count before ‘retiring’ to Hampton & Richmond.
 Twice.
 Club legend and a proper Non-League footballer.
 Also a a jolly nice chap to boot.
+Became the oldest FL debutant since the war at the ripe old age of 40 on 11th September 2021.

 See Also: Dundo.

 Dundo – He’s gonna get ya!
 Affectionate nickname given to club legend and fitness coach, Craig Dundas.
 Criminally denied the prestigious Ballon D’Or award on numerous occasions in recent years due to a conspiracy involving UEFA, a short Argentinian man and a rather well manicured Portugese chap.
-Hoping to become the oldest debutant in Football League history in the 2021/22 season.

 See Also: Dundas, Craig.